grscheller/dotfiles/home/README.md

 ## $HOME Files

-This directory contains configuration files installed directly into my `$HOME` directory.
+This directory contains my Bash and Readline configuration Files which are installed into my `$HOME` directory.